‘OpEx’ Shakes Up Third Week Of July

-Options expiration, or OpEx, takes place the third week of every month and can have an effect on movement of stocks.
+Options expiration, or OpEx, takes place the third week of every month and can have an effect on the movement of stocks.

-Early arrival of OpEx sets up volatility
+The early arrival of OpEx sets up volatility

-For July, OpEx arrived rather quickly considering the first week started on a Friday, July 1.
+For July, OpEx arrived rather quickly, considering the first week started on a Friday, July 1.
 It is important to understand that the OpEx countdown starts the first week that a new calendar month starts.
 The start does not need to be a full week, it could start on a Friday and be considered week one.
 (Like this month.)

-Adding in the Consumer Price Index (CPI), giant technology company stock splits, and retail sales results into an OpEX week, traders can expect elevated volatility.
+Adding in the Consumer Price Index (CPI), giant technology company stock splits, and retail sales results into an OPEX week, traders can expect elevated volatility.

 Preparing for OpEx ups and downs